JKirchartz/jkirchartz.github.com/_drafts/Solved_Problems.md

 Before Alexander the Great became Great he was the King of Macedonia, the hegemonic leader of the unified Greek Military forces.
-When Alexander's forces invaded the Phyrgian Empire he came to their capital, a city called Gordion, named after another legendary King who ended a civil war by driving his Ox-Cart, but that's another story.
+When Alexander's forces invaded the Phyrgian Empire he came to their capital, a city named Gordion,<!--more-->
+named after another legendary King who ended a civil war by driving his Ox-Cart, but that's another story.
 This Ox-Cart was put in a position of Honor in the town as a monument; and it was held tight with a complex knot that